-Biochemistry sits at the boundary between the physical and life sciences, dealing with health and disease, the growth of biotechnology, and feeding a growing population.
+Biochemistry sits at the boundary between the physical and life sciences.
+It concerns the molecular basis of health and disease, contributing to the discovery of new medicines, the growth of biotechnology, and the feeding of a growing population.

 All of our undergraduate courses are accredited by the Royal Society of Biology.
 As a graduate, you will meet in-part the academic and experience requirement for membership and chartered biologist (CBiol).